 Los Angeles has such a rich religious culture.
-From scientologists, through the Unitarian Universalists, to shamanistic associations.
+From Scientologists, through the Unitarian Universalists, to shamanistic associations.
 Every time you start talking to a new person, you can end up with a private lecture on a completely unexpected, spiritual topic in this place.
-This time, two folks whom I accidentally met at a cheap hostel at the Hollywood Boulevard, took me to some workshop on self-development.
+This time, two folks whom I accidentally met at a cheap hostel on Hollywood Boulevard, took me to some workshop on self-development.
 ‘Self-development in Hollywood might mean anything’ – I thought, and I was very curious about it.

 Anyways, the instructor told us that the power animal represents our ally – values which we need and which we search for in other people.
 Well, what do I know about pandas?
-They are rare, they live alone in the woods, they adore peace and quiet, and in their natural environment they are the most powerful animals without any natural enemies.
-And, they do not use their power against others; they could haunt and eat meet, but they choose for bamboo instead.
-It is, indeed, a kind of people I like hanging out with, and now it became even clearer to me.
+They are rare, they live alone in the woods, they adore peace and quiet, and in their natural environment, they are the most powerful animals without any natural enemies.
+And, they do not use their power against others; they could haunt and eat meat, but they choose bamboo instead.
+It is, indeed, the kind of people I like hanging out with, and now it became even clearer to me.
 And you, what is your power animal?